bkono/microdc-example/README.md

 - **compose file** DNS resolution through consul for all apps.
 This allows a little inception of configuring the go-micro `-registry_address` to be `consul.service.consul` and knowing it will all Just Work™.
+- **recent addition** srv -> srv communication example via greeter calling vip.

-This example uses the api, srv, and cli components from the official [micro greeter example](https://github.com/micro/examples/tree/master/greeter).
+This example uses the api, parts of srv, and cli components from the official [micro greeter example](https://github.com/micro/examples/tree/master/greeter).
 For details on each component, please review the original.

 ## Contents

-- **srv** - an RPC greeter service
+- **srv** - an RPC greeter service that consumes vip
+- **vip** - another RPC service to demo srv -> srv communication
 - **cli** - an RPC client that calls the service once
 - **api** - examples of RPC API and RESTful API